macro5126com/macro5126com/README.md

 - 👋 Hi, I’m @macro5126com
 - 👀 I’m interested in python
 - 🌱 I’m currently learning python by myself
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a project to AI
 - 📫 How to reach me ...

 <!---